Mao Inoue: Dramas and films

-She appeared alongside V6's member Junichi Okada and Haruma Miura in the war film The Eternal Zero in 2013.
+She appeared alongside V6's members, Junichi Okada and Haruma Miura, in the war film The Eternal Zero in 2013.
 The film topped the Japan Box Office for eight consecutive weeks and broke box office records.
 The film also won the Audience Award at the Far East Film Festival.

-Inoue reunited with some of her co-stars and her Tug of War!
-Director in the comedy film King of Apology, which was released in September 2013.
+Inoue reunited with some of her co-stars and the director of Tug of War!, Nobuo Mizuta, in the comedy film King of Apology, which was released in September 2013.

 In March 2014, Inoue appeared in a leading role in the mystery thriller film The Snow White Murder Case, directed by Yoshihiro Nakamura.

-In June 2014, it was announced that Inoue would play the lead role of Sugi Fumi in the 2015 NHK taiga drama, Burning Flower.
+In June 2014, it was announced that Inoue would play the lead role of Sugi Fumi in the 2015 NHK taiga drama Burning Flower.
 After the series experienced historically low ratings during its run, Inoue publicly took responsibility for the viewership, stating, "I am the starring actress, so it has to be from my lack of ability."

 Following this, Inoue took a year and a half hiatus from acting and later returned to television in the Fuji TV drama School Counselor, which aired in the fall.

 In 2019, Inoue starred in the comedic period film Talking the Pictures and in the special 5-episode NHK drama Boy Torajiro.
 The following year, on January 8, 2020, her film Angry Rice Wives, set during the 1918 Rice Riots, was released in cinemas across Japan.

 In May 2020, it was confirmed that Inoue would appear in the NTV drama Pay To Ace, alongside Yuya Yagira and Shigeaki Kato.
 The series was originally scheduled to air in July 2020 but was postponed due to the COVID-19 pandemic.

-Mao Inoue recently returned to major film work with the release of Sunset Sunrise (2025), where she portrays Momoka Sekino, a character positioned at the emotional center of the story.
+Mao Inoue recently returned to major film work with the release of Sunset Sunrise (2025), in which she played the role of Momoka Sekino.
 The film, directed by Yoshiyuki Kishi with a screenplay by Kankurō Kudō and adapted from a novel by Nire Shūhei, has been described as a socially reflective drama exploring contemporary community life.
-Despite the renewed visibility brought by this project, Inoue has remained relatively low-profile in the broader media landscape, with reports noting fewer public and television appearances in recent years.
-A 2023 profile further portrayed her as thoughtful and selective in choosing roles, emphasizing a reflective and intentional period in her career development.
+Despite renewed visibility brought by the film, Inoue has remained relatively low-profile in the broader media landscape, with reports noting fewer public and television appearances in recent years.
+A 2023 profile described her as thoughtful and selective in choosing roles, emphasizing a reflective and intentional period in her career development.

-Print and television endorsements

-Aside from acting in films, Inoue has been chosen to represent Mizuho Bank, Eisai's Chocola BB series, NTT fleet West, and Asahi Breweries's Asahi Direct Shot in collaboration with Tomohisa Yamashita.
-She also appears on the covers of various magazines, such as Bomb, Steady, Weekly Shonen, among others.